In order to give you proper understanding of the way in

 right to freedom.

-Scheme I. Animal rights in the present situation
+Scheme Ia.
+Unavoidable in the present situation

 The next scheme shows how things ought to be if we indeed base ourselves on a reasonable interest of man.

-the category "avoidable" is now qualified and
+Attention: the category "avoidable" is now qualified and

 called "to be avoided".
 With this subtle difference